 If you wish to change a midterm examination, you should follow the procedure for requesting an extension (see above).

-If you wish to change the time for a final examination, you must petition the Faculty Subcommittee on Administration by Tuesday of the tenth week of classes.
+If you wish to change the time for a final examination, you must petition the Faculty Subcommittee on Administration.
+Please click here to find the petition deadline for each term.
 Petitions are approved for students who have three exams in a row or have exceptional circumstances.
 Petitions are not approved to space exams for study or to allow early departure from campus.
 The committee will deny any petition based on travel arrangements, even if the student must forfeit a purchased ticket for international travel.
 For exceptional circumstances, you should petition first and receive approval before making any nonrefundable travel arrangements.

 If you want to take a leave of absence, we ask that you not initiate the process until the term before you plan to leave.
 You should start the process by logging in to your Voyager account, clicking on the Center for Academic Success tab, and then clicking Leave of Absence/Withdrawal Form.
 To create a new request:

 - Select the last term you were taking classes (if this is a future leave, choose the term you will be completing before being on leave.)

 - Click the submit button.